Max Berg

 Max Berg (17 April 1870 – 22 January 1947) was a German architect and urban planner.

 Biography

-Berg was born in Stettin (now Szczecin, Poland) in Pomerania, then part of the German Empire.
-He attended the Technical University in Charlottenburg, where he was taught by Carl Schäfer who favoured Gothic architecture.
+Berg was born in Stettin (now Szczecin, Poland) in the Kingdom of Prussia, North German Confederation.
+He attended the Technische Hochschule in Charlottenburg (today Technische Universität Berlin), where he was taught by Carl Schäfer who favoured Gothic architecture.
 Berg was also taught by Franz Adickes (1846–1915), an important urban planner.